Cadex Defence

 Cadex Defence is a Canadian firearms manufacturer based in Saint-Jean-sur-Richelieu, Quebec.
 It produces high-end bolt action rifles, precision sniper rifles, rifle chassis and defence accessories.

 History

 The company was founded in 1994 as Cadex.
-Initially it was specialising in helmet and eyewear testing equipment.
+Initially it specialised in helmet and eyewear testing equipment.
 In 2000, after it secured a number of orders from military units and police departments, it created the defence division.

 Cadex Defence worked with Remington Arms to create the Remington RACS chassis for the M2010 Enhanced Sniper Rifle, a modern revision of Remington Model 700 rifle.
 The company offers a similar chassis to Remington RACS under the name Cadex Dual Strike.

 On May 8, 2019, a 2 million CAD contract was awarded to Cadex Inc. to deliver 300 monocular night-vision devices for the Canadian Army Reserves.

+On October 29, 2025, it was reported that Cadex-made sniper rifles were acquired by Russia, bypassing sanctions.

 Products

 Cadex Defence produces CDX-MC Kraken multi-caliber rifle, which is based on Cadex Dual Strike chassis.